Autocraft

 • Free Computerized Estimates

-For more than 70 years, locally owned and operated Autocraft Paint & Body Works has been offering expert auto body and collision repair in Yakima Valley.
-Our team of I-CAR and ASE certified technicians service all makes and models of Asian, European and domestic cars, trucks, vans, SUVs, semi-trucks, RVs, motorhomes and other light and heavy duty vehicles.
-We understand how taxing it is to be involved in an accident, which is why our team works tirelessly to minimize your stress and your vehicle’s downtime.
-We will communicate directly with your insurance company to fix car body damage and get you back on the road quickly in a safe, reliable and great looking car.
+For over 70 years, the locally owned and operated Autocraft Paint & Body Works has provided expert auto body and collision repair services in Yakima Valley.
+Our skilled team of I-CAR and ASE certified technicians is equipped to handle all makes and models, including Asian, European, and domestic cars, trucks, vans, SUVs, semi-trucks, RVs, motorhomes, as well as other light and heavy-duty vehicles.
+We recognize the strain that comes with being involved in an accident, which is why our dedicated team works diligently to alleviate your stress and minimize your vehicle’s downtime.
+We’ll liaise directly with your insurance company to repair any body damage and ensure you’re back on the road swiftly in a safe, reliable, and visually appealing vehicle.

-Whether you need minor dent removal and car scratch repair, or complex frame straightening, big rig collision repair or auto painting in Yakima, you can trust our nearby car body shop to get the job done right.
-Give our local collision shop a call to learn more about our extensive services or to request an estimate for the cost of auto body repair in Yakima for your vehicle.
-Our crew is happy to provide free computerized estimates for our services, which are backed by a limited life-time warranty.
+Whether you're looking for minor car dent removal and car scratch repair, or more complex services like frame straightening, big rig collision repair, or auto painting in Yakima, our local car body shop is here to ensure the job is done correctly.
+Reach out to our nearby collision center to explore our comprehensive range of services or to request a cost estimate for auto body repair in Yakima for your vehicle.
+Our local team is pleased to offer free computerized estimates for the cost of collision repair in Yakima, all supported by a limited lifetime warranty.

 ASE Certified Technicians